Particular/docs.particular.net/nservicebus/handlers/accessing-data.md

 snippet: BusinessData-InsideTransactionScope

-When using a transactionmode lower than TransactionScope, NServiceBus also provides the ability to wrap handlers inside a TransactionScope to [avoid partial updates](https://docs.particular.net/transports/transactions#avoiding-partial-updates).
+When using a transaction mode lower than TransactionScope, NServiceBus also provides the ability to wrap handlers inside a TransactionScope to [avoid partial updates](/transports/transactions.md#avoiding-partial-updates).

 ### Synchronized storage session

-Synchronized storage session is NServiceBus its built-in implementation of Unit of Work pattern.
+A synchronized storage session an NServiceBus implementation of the unit of work pattern.
 It provides a data access context that is shared by all handlers that process a given message.
-The state change is committed after the execution of the last handler, provided that there were no exceptions during processing.
-The synchronized storage session is accessible via `IMessageHandlerContext`:
+The state change is committed after the execution of message handlers, provided that there were no exceptions during processing.
+The synchronized storage session is accessible via the `IMessageHandlerContext`:

 snippet: BusinessData-SynchronizedStorageSession